trapdoorsec/blog/reverse.codes/content/blog/the-cost-of-complacency.md

 # What if we adopted the CISA recommendations then...

 Alright, so you want to be a good global citizen and make software that is secure by design?
 First up.
-Thankyou, for trying to play the long game, and make software cheaper for everyone by raising the bar and customers expectations!
+Thank you, for trying to play the long game, and make software cheaper for everyone by raising the bar and customers expectations!

 > There is no single solution to end the persistent threat of malicious